-What should you look out for when choosing the best electronic wireless dog fence for your pet?
+What should you look out for when choosing the best electric wireless dog fence for your pet?

-First of all, it is important to remember that when you are buying a system like this, you are not simply buying a fence.
+First of all, it is important to remember that when you are buying a system like this, you are not simply buying a dog fence.
 The battery pack, transmitter and boundary flags are all essential for creating a strong perimeter.
 However, your can’t forget about the quality of the collar and its impact on the dog either.
 Each component has to work together for a seamless, reliable system that maintains a consistent boundary and provides the right warnings to the dog.

 The transmitter generally sits in the middle of the yard and transmits out across a determined radius.
 The bigger the radius, the more room the dog has to roam around.
 Some systems require a little manual work to install the wires and boundaries in the right place, so it is important to look for a system that is both easy-to-install and reliable.
-It is also important to remember that even the best invisible models can be affected by interference from other signals and metallic objects.
+It is also important to remember that even the best invisible electric models can be affected by interference from other signals and metallic objects.
 It is always best to test out the kit and understand the terrain before fitting a collar on a dog.

-As for the collar, there are different types of invisible electronic fence available with different pros and cons.
+As for the collar, there are different types of invisible electric fence available with different pros and cons.
 The first consideration here is the type of response seen once the animal reaches the boundary.
 Some emit a static charge and other use noises.
 It all depends which you and your pet are most comfortable with.
 It is also worth looking at the weight and adjustability of the collar.
 Not all collars suit all breeds.
 Many have upper and lower size and weight limits so be sure to check the specification.

 Top 9 Wireless Dog Fence Reviews: